canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

          case "auth/credential-already-in-use":
            throw new ConversionError(
              "CREDENTIAL_IN_USE",
-             "This account is already registered"
+             "This account is already registered",
            );
          case "auth/email-already-in-use":
            throw new ConversionError(
              "EMAIL_IN_USE",
-             "This email is already registered"
+             "This email is already registered",
            );
          case "auth/invalid-credential":
            throw new ConversionError(
              "INVALID_CREDENTIAL",
-             "The authentication credential is invalid"
+             "The authentication credential is invalid",
            );
          default:
            throw new ConversionError("UNKNOWN", error.message);